Balrahn07/voice-ai-chatbot/README.md

 ## Voice AI chatbot

-Python program that uses openai chatgpt and Eleven Labs Text-to-Speech API to create a voice AI chatbot.
+Python program that uses Openai Chatgpt and Eleven Labs Text-to-Speech API to create a voice AI chatbot.